BetonQuest/BetonQuest/docs/Participate/Overview.md

     [submit a bug report](https://github.com/BetonQuest/BetonQuest/issues/new?assignees=&labels=Bug&template=bug-report.yml).

 ??? info "Suggest Features"
-    Features can be requested on [our Github discussions page](https://github.com/BetonQuest/BetonQuest/discussions).
+    Features can be requested on [our GitHub discussions page](https://github.com/BetonQuest/BetonQuest/discussions).
     Please make sure that:

     * The feature does not exist yet (Search docs / Ask on Discord)